compas-dev/compas/CONTRIBUTING.md

 We accept code contributions through pull requests.
 In short, this is how that works.

+> **NOTE**
+  If you do not have write access to the repository, you have to work off a fork to be able to submit pull requests.

 1. Fork [the repository](https://github.com/compas-dev/compas) and clone the fork.
 2. Create a virtual environment using your tool of choice (e.g. `virtualenv`, `conda`, etc).
 3. Install development dependencies: